walmartlabs/fruit-loops/README.md

   - `cache`: Optional [Catbox Policy](https://github.com/spumko/catbox#policy) instance used to cache AJAX responses used to generate the page.
 All responses will be cached per the HTTP cache headers returned.
   - `timeout`: Default timeout for AJAX requests.
 When client calls specify a timeout and this value is specified, the lower of the two values will be used as the effective timeout for the call.
 Defaults to no timeout.
 - `evil`: Truthy to enable dynamic code execution via `eval`, `Function`, and `setTimeout`.
 See [dynamic scripts](#dynamic-scripts) for more information.
+- `metadata`: Metadata that is assigned to the page instance and may be used within callbacks.

 The returned page instance consists of:
 - `id`: Unique id value that may be used to identify the page